maxmilton/MaxMilton.com-Old-v3/content/blog/100-days.md

 ### 1. Meditation

 Meditate in the morning, right after waking up.
-Stick to mindfulness meditation and <abbr title="loving kindness">metta</abbr> meditation.
+Stick to mindfulness meditation and metta (loving kindness) meditation.
 Sit on a hard pillow on the floor in a quarter lotus position (one calf on top of the other) because it keeps the spine straight.

 ### 2. Exercise

-Bodyweight <abbr title="high intensity training">HIT</abbr> exercises at home every second day.
+Bodyweight HIT (high intensity training) exercises at home every second day.
 Every other day do a movement or play activity (e.g. go for a walk, play a sport, do yoga).
 Don't overdo it, be mindful of recovery too.

 I need to strengthen my back in particular but general body image is important too.
 Exercise to tone the body and eat healthy to lose weight.